 Following patient evaluation, communication with the pet owner, and consent for care; tests and treatments will begin as soon as possible.
 Diagnostic test results are often available the same day, and your doctor will review these results with you.
 You will also receive patient updates from your doctor and the nursing staff throughout the duration of hospitalization.

 In addition, your primary veterinarian will be updated on your pet’s status and treatment.
 Decisions for your pet’s care are made in conjunction with input from your primary veterinarian.
-Stable pets requiring ongoing care after initial treatment are encouraged to be transferred back to their primary veterinarian.
+This allows us to care for critically ill and injured patients while their veterinarian is unavailable.